 If you ever bit the inside of your cheek, you know the pain related to such a mishap.
 While many people experience cheek biting as an occasional accident, others struggle with it as a bad habit or obsessive action.
 Read on to learn more about cheek biting, what causes it, and how to treat it.

-What is Cheek Biting
+What is Cheek Biting?

-Known as morsicatio buccarum, chronic cheek biting is often seen as a physical response to stress and anxiety.
+Known as morsicatio buccarum, chronic cheek biting or chewing is often seen as a physical response to stress and anxiety.
 There are varying levels of cheek biting behavior ranging from an accidental bite to chronic, obsessive cheek biting.

 Symptoms range from a canker sore (accidental biting or during sleep) to regular sores and ulcers.
 In extreme cases, regular cheek biting can lead to scar tissue and inflammation of the cheek tissues.

 Often, check biting is a simple accident that happens when you chew incorrectly.
 It can also be a sign of misaligned teeth.
 However, repeated chewing inside of the mouth is a sign of anxiety.
 Like hair pulling and skin picking, cheek biting can be a physical manifestation of stress.
 In these cases, the act of biting your cheek is known as a body-focused repetitive behavior (BFRD).

 Types of Cheek Biting